Meizu M2 Note: Hardware and design

 The Meizu M2 Note features a MediaTek MTK MT6753 system-on-a-chip with an array of eight ARM Cortex-A53 CPU cores, an ARM Mali-T720 MP3 GPU and 2 GB of RAM.
 The M2 Note reaches a score of 31,890 points on the AnTuTu benchmark.

 The M2 Note is available in four different colors (white, blue, pink and grey) and comes with 2 GB of RAM and 16 GB or 32 GB of internal storage.

 The M2 Note measures 150.9 mm x 75.2 mm x 8.7 mm and weighs 163 g.
 It has a slate form factor, being rectangular with rounded corners and has only one central physical button at the front.

 Unlike most other Android smartphones, the M2 Note doesn't have capacitive buttons nor on-screen buttons.
 The functionality of these keys is implemented using a technology called mBack, which makes use of gestures with the physical button.
 Unlike some other Meizu devices, a fingerprint sensor isn't integrated into the home button.

 The M2 Note features a fully laminated 5.5-inch IGZO capacitive touchscreen display with a FHD resolution of 1080 by 1920 pixels.
 The pixel density of the display is 403 ppi.

 In addition to the touchscreen input and the front key, the device has volume/zoom control buttons and the power/lock button on the right side, a 3.5mm TRS audio jack on the top and a microUSB (Micro-B type) port on the bottom for charging and connectivity.

 The Meizu M2 Note has two cameras.
 The rear camera has a resolution of 13 MP, a ƒ/2.2 aperture, a 5-element lens, autofocus and an LED flash.
 The front camera has a resolution of 5 MP, a ƒ/2.0 aperture and a 4-element lens.

+Camera

+The Meizu M2 Note features a 13 MP main camera with an f/2.2 aperture, dual-LED dual-tone flash.
+It is capable of shooting videos at 1080p resolution at 30fps.
+The front camera is a 5 MP sensor with an f/2.0 aperture and can also record 1080p video at 30fps.